Lane Kiffin needles Jimbo Fisher with 'Joker' costume barb after Ole Miss win at Texas A&M

 Earlier this week, Kiffin mentioned that Ole Miss "got outbid" for defensive coordinator D.J.
 Durkin, who went to College Station after last season, and that it was “a common theme with" Texas A&M.

-Earlier in the game, Kiffin was jawing with Texas A&M defensive back Bryce Anderson (and the officials) during a replay review.

-Earlier in the postgame interview with Cubelic on the SEC Network, Kiffin mentioned Ole Miss' 390 rushing yards "against a bunch of 5-stars.
+Earlier in the postgame interview with Cubelic, Kiffin mentioned Ole Miss' 390 rushing yards "against a bunch of 5-stars.
 Pretty good."

 Kiffin knows Fisher is all but tethered to Texas A&M (3-5, 1-4 SEC) for the next several years with Fisher's guaranteed deal.
 Fisher's buyout would be $85.95 million if terminated this year.

 The Ole Miss coach appears to be fine needling Fisher.
-The 7-1 record and Saturday's win in College Station only ensures that it will continue at some point.
+Saturday's win in College Station only ensures that it will continue at some point.

-This article originally appeared on Mississippi Clarion Ledger: Lane Kiffin needles Jimbo Fisher with Joker costume barb after Ole Miss win
+This article originally appeared on Mississippi Clarion Ledger: Ole Miss' Lane Kiffin needles Jimbo Fisher with Joker costume dig